SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Send to Application
 -------------------

-Click on the button *Send To*  to send Data to the current active control page.
-One of the single/batch mode can be selected only for Fitting.
-The batch mode provides serial (batch) fitting with one model, i.e., fitting one data by another data.
-Note that only the Fitting allows more that one data to be sent.
+Click on the button *Send To* button to send the currently selected data to a perspective (for *Fitting*, *P(r) Inversion*, or *Invariant* calculation).

+The *Single*/*Batch* mode radio buttons only apply to the *Fitting* perspective.

+*Batch mode* provides serial (batch) fitting with one model function, that is, fitting one data set followed by another.
+If several data sets need to be fitted at the same time, use *Simultaneous* fitting under the *Fitting* option on the menu bar.